-The Narcissist’s Shared Fantasy: Unplugging from the Illusion (The Matrix Analogy)
+The Narcissist’s Shared Fantasy: How to Unplug from the Matrix

 Introduction